orsinium/notes/notes-en/python-packaging.md

 3. **publish** -- upload package into PyPI (or other repository).
 4. **install** -- install local package into current environment.

 That's all.
 And enough in common cases.
 Flit use pip for packages installation.
 And flit listed in [alternatives by PyPA](https://packaging.python.org/key_projects/?#flit).
 As in poetry you need manage virtual environments by other tools.
+But this package has a significant disadvantage: flit can't lock dependencies.

 ## Let's make best packaging for your team!